mattjstrauss/Wordpress-Build/README.md

 # Project Build w/ Wordpress and Gulp.js

 ## Overview
-The idea behind this project is to have a boilerplate setup and ready to go that uses my preferred/current workflow (The theme will have another README.md for theme specific functionality).
+The idea behind this project is to have a boilerplate setup and ready to go that uses my preferred/current workflow (The theme will have another README.md for theme specific functionality with all the animated gifs).

 This one consists of keeping Wordpress's core isolated from the working files as a Submodule so that Wordpress can continue to be updated and not create extra bloat to a projects repository.